ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 `var x = 1` is both declaration and definition (also we can say we are doing initialisation), Here declaration and assignment of value happen inline for variable x, In JavaScript every variable declaration and function declaration brings to the top of its current scope in which it's declared then assignment happen in order this term is called `hoisting`.

-> A variable that is declared but not define and when we try to access it, It will result `undefined`.
+A variable can be declared but not defined.
+When we try to access it, It will result `undefined`.

 ```javascript
 var x; // Declaration
 if(typeof x === 'undefined') // Will return true
 ```

-> A variable that neither declared nor defined when we try to reference such variable then It result `not defined`.
+A variable can be neither declared nor defined.
+When we try to reference such variable then the result will be `not defined`.

 ```javascript
 console.log(y);  // Output: ReferenceError: y is not defined